 2) You get to be your own boss - set your own hours and work at your pace.

 3) Being a dairy cow farmer teaches you to respect the environment.

 4) You'll learn to be a responsible worker as you care for animals and the farm.

 5) You'll learn to multi-task and manage your time.

-To become a successful dairy farmer, you will need to milk cows at least three times a day and vaccinate the herd against diseases.
+To become a successful milk cow farmer, you will need to milk cows at least three times a day and vaccinate the herd against diseases.
 You will also need to feed your milking cow and they eat a lot - about 100 pounds of daily feed (a combination of hay, grain, silage and proteins).

-If this sounds like you, then you are one step closer to starting a dairy farm of your own.
+If this sounds like you, then you are one step closer to starting a milk farm of your own.
 For now, let's give a round of applause to America's farmers (and of course the cows that provide us with milk for our cereal).